adamluckydo/ontology/1_Introduction/Introduction.md

 I was smart (or so I thought), I was trying my best, yet consistent happiness was nowhere to be found.
 Wtf life?!?

-In theory, being happy is simple.
+In theory, being happy should be simple.
 It's pretty consistently correlated with making healthier choices, feeling close with other people, and spending time doing meaningful work.

 So why not just do those things?